 The legal collection definition of "…all text, image and sound-based works which are made available in public networks…" includes the digitised versions of older publications which are held on the Internet.
 The submission obligation therefore covers e.g. all German libraries, archives and other institutions which make authorised digital versions of their stocks available on the net, and publishing houses based in Germany which are digitising their retrospective stocks.
 Media publications, the original editions of which were not subject to the collection brief, must now be also collected in their digitised form (e.g. digitised versions of works published before 1913, of publications printed abroad but not falling within the collection mandate or of manuscripts), as was previously also the case with reprints, if publication in Germany is carried out by an institution itself based in Germany.

+Scores and sheet music have been collected in electronic form as PDF files since the middle of 2011: they can be deposited using the web form.
 Audio files in the field of music should basically be collected on an object-related basis in collaboration with partners or aggregators in the music industry.
 Wherever possible, this should be based on existing distribution channels.
 The existing partnerships set up for physical sound carriers can be expanded, e.g. by establishing interfaces to music platforms.
 The collection brief covers both parallel publications (e.g. CD and online audio files) and also pure ("digital born") online publications in the case of newcomers.
 The aim of object-based collecting is to achieve high, near-CD quality of the audio files collected (WAV and comparable files).

 In the E-Paper project, launched in December 2009, an automatic workflow for the collection, cataloguing, provision and archiving of layout-faithful electronic versions of printed daily newspapers was developed and put into routine operation.
 Since the end of 2010 the issues of meanwhile roughly 600 e-Paper titles have been collected, recorded in the portal catalogue of the German National Library and made available to the general public within 8 days in the Leipzig and Frankfurt reading rooms.
 Accordingly, from 2011 the practice of microfilming daily newspapers started by the German National Library in the 1960s has now been dispensed with in cases where an e-Paper which corresponds in full to the printed edition is available.